The Macon County Quilt Trail

 Macon County is part of the Western North Carolina Quilt Trails and the first in far western NC to undertake the project.
 The Macon County Quilt Trail was started by seed money from the Franklin TDA and the Franklin TDC.

-As you travel the countryside around Macon County you'll find more than 25 quilt squares waiting to be discovered on homes, barns, and businesses.
+As you travel the countryside around Macon County you'll find a total of 25 quilt squares waiting to be discovered on homes, barns, and businesses.

 AIRING OF THE QUILTS ANNOUNCEMENT

 “The Airing of the Quilts event is being reorganized and will not be held in 2015.
 “We certainly hope to bring back an even bigger and better Airing event in 2016,” said Deb Heatherly of Deb’s Cat N Quilts.

 The Macon County Quilt Trail project map costs $2.00 and is available at Deb's Cats N Quilts at 106 West Palmer Street in Franklin or the Franklin Chamber of Commerce at 425 Porter Street.